As production goes…so goes the practice! Too direct or spot on?

 15. Provide Employees a Digital Scheduling Solution

 The quality of customer service you provide your patients can be affected by day to day employee transitions.
-An efficient scheduling platform can enable your team members to schedule in minutes tasks that include:
+An efficient scheduling platform can enable your team members to schedule and increase dental production are:

 - Time and attendance